 Yes, you can sue for a spinal cord injury syndrome if there is evidence that another person and/or a company is at fault.
 Our lawyers help people with personal injury claims involving traffic accidents, explosions and product liability.

-You can contact our law firm for a free consultation with a lawyer if you or a loved one needs help.
+You can contact our law firm for a free consultation with a lawyer using the form below.

 Anterior Cord Syndrome

 Anterior cord (artery) syndrome is a result of damage to the front part of the spinal cord.
 Severe cases can involve complete paralysis.
 Less severe cases may have some retention of motor function.
 The following can cause this damage:

 - Wedge compression fracture that compresses the anterior spinal artery

 - Teardrop fracture (a fracture of the anteroinferior aspect of the vertebral body the front portion of the vertebrae) that produces a fragment resembling a teardrop) where the teardrop fragment is driven into the anterior portion of the spinal cord

 - Burst fracture (a crushing of the vertebral body in all directions) when a fragment is driven into the anterior portion of the spinal cord

 Central Cord Syndrome

 Central cord syndrome is caused by damage to the cervical spinal cord.
 It is primarily affects the arms, which may be have a degree of paralysis.
 Below the point of impact, there may be a loss of sensation, including pain, temperature and light pressure.